Definex-Java-Spring-Bootcampp/week-4-OnurAltugg/README.md

 The "SQL Scripts" folder comprises SQL scripts designed to create MySQL databases for the kredi-bizde service, akbank service, and garanti service.
 Since we only keep applications in akbank and garanti service, I did not put its EER Diagram.
 EER Diagram of kredi-bizde service can be found in EER_Diagram.png file.

-Basic auth:
-spring.security.user.name = spring

-spring.security.user.password = 1234
+Basic auth: spring.security.user.name = spring, spring.security.user.password = 1234

-Swagger UI:
+Swagger UI: localhost:8080/swagger-ui/index.html
-localhost:8080/swagger-ui/index.html